In this article

 Behavioral therapy can help you learn how to rest your teeth, tongue, and lips properly to reduce jaw discomfort.

+Your doctor may prescribe anti-anxiety agents or anti-depressants, tranquilizers or sedatives, and muscle relaxants.
 If your bruxism is a side effect of a medication, your doctor may change your prescription.

 Treating those conditions may help you stop grinding your teeth.
 Certain underlying conditions can contribute to bruxism.

 Treating those conditions may help you stop grinding your teeth.
-Such conditions include:
+Such conditions include Parkinson’s disease, epilepsy, and sleep apnea.

 You can make several lifestyle changes to reduce or prevent bruxism, such as:

-You may notice other symptoms along with pain and tooth issues.
-Some other common signs that you’re grinding your teeth are:
+Other common signs that you’re grinding your teeth are:

 If you grind your teeth occasionally, you may be able to resolve the issue at home.
 However, you may need medical advice if it becomes chronic or severe.

+Talk to your dentist if you have jaw and neck pain, unexplained headaches, and any of the other symptoms listed above.
 Parents should talk to a dentist if they notice their child is grinding their teeth or clenching their jaw regularly.

 Chronic, severe teeth grinding can have negative effects on your oral and overall health.
 Oral health complications and other adverse health effects associated with long-term bruxism include: